Towards a General Large Sample Theory for Regularized Estimators

 Our point of departure is the general conceptual framework put forward by Bickel and Li (\cite{BickelLi06}), wherein the authors propose a general definition of regularization.
 According to their framework, a regularization can be viewed sequence of parameter mappings, $(\psi_{k})_{k=1}^{\infty}$ that replaces the original parameter mapping, $\psi$, each element is well-behaved, and its limit coincides with the original mapping.
 The index of this sequence (denoted by $k$) represents what is often referred as the tuning (or regularization) parameter; e.g. it is the (inverse of the) bandwidth for kernels, the number of terms in a series expansion, or the (inverse of the) scale parameter in penalizations.
-We complement Bickel and Li's analysis, first, by providing additional examples, ranging from density estimation, bootstrapping parameters at the boundary and non-parametric IV regression.
-Second, and more importantly, we provide two set of general theorems that establish large sample properties for regularized estimators.
+While Bickel and Li's framework encompasses many examples and applications, it is unclear what type of asymptotic properties can be obtained in such a general framework.
+We provide two set of general theorems under intuitive conditions that establish large sample properties for regularized estimators.
 One set of results establishes consistency and rate of convergence, and a data-driven method for choosing the tuning parameter that achieves these rates.
 Another set of results provide foundations for large sample distribution theory by deriving a generalization of the classical asymptotic linearity property.